98ping/valet/README.md

 <td>

 ### 🔄 **Auto-Sync**
-Continuously monitors for changes and deploys automatically.
+Monitors for changes and deploys automatically in 3 minute intervals.

 </td>
 <td>